 So in the interest of finding a solution that would actually work, I tried tricking myself into going through with more workouts.
 Sounds silly, right?
 As a fashion girl, there’s nothing that motivates me to go anywhere more than nailing down the perfect outfit, so that was exactly my strategy here.
 Maybe if I just found workout clothes I could actually get excited about, I’d be much more motivated to put them on and, well, work out.
 It’s a simple idea, but it paid off for me.

 Investing in matching leggings and a bra got me instantly excited to lace up my sneakers and put the activewear trend to the test.
 I’ve never really invested in good workout apparel (likely another reason my workout routine—or lack thereof—has suffered).
 But it was the simplicity of putting on a coordinating set and achieving a certain level of put-togetherness that did the trick.

-Below I shopped out my matching activewear set along with four more I’m loving right now in case you want to test out the trend for yourself.
+I'm such a fan of this blue camo set from JoyLab, the activewear line we co-designed with Target.
+The print has a cool sporty feel to it and the fabric is beyond comfortable.
+Below I shopped out the matching set I wore along with four more I’m loving right now in case you want to test out the trend for yourself.

 JoyLab Floral Print High Neck Sports Bra With Back Cut Out ($22)

 I’m a firm believer in dressing for yourself first.
 And wearing exactly what makes you feel good (not what you think looks the coolest) is especially pertinent when it comes to working out.
 On that note, this is why one editor feels empowered by her leggings.